keithrincon/keithrincon/README.md

 <div align="center">

-## Joke Of The Month:
+## 🗿 Joke Of The Month:
-What did one statue 🗿 say to the other statue 🗿 at night?
+What did one statue say to the other statue at night?

-STATUE 🗿!?
+STATUE!?

 </div>